 Mid-century modern buildings

-With the demolition of The Riviera Hotel & Casino in 2015, only four original mid-century properties remain on The Strip.
+With the demolition of The Riviera Hotel & Casino in 2015 and the Tropicana in 2024, only three original mid-century properties remain on The Strip.
 Many have been rebuilt and remodeled over the years – several times – but some of their bones are still there and worth a visit, if not to stay at then to pay tribute to.
 These properties are listed from north to south… click on addresses below for Google Map locations.

 Circus Circus – (2880 S. Las Vegas Blvd.)
 Designed by Homer A. Rissman, an architect who built many mid-century Strip hotels that are no longer with us (The Dunes Country Club, The Hacienda), Circus Circus opened in 1968 and was an immediate success with its free circus performances and unique tent-like structure, said to be the world’s largest permanent big top.
 Its iconic “Lucky the Clown” marquee was added in 1976.
 The bright Circus Circus porte-cochère is still a thrill to walk through, a real throwback to when marquee lights seemed to light up all of Las Vegas.